verilyanton/smartpension/README.md

 My opinion is that in most cases good code doesn't have to be documented.
-A notable exception in Ruby are types (classes) of function arguments and returns, which may significantly increase the code readability.
+A notable exception in Ruby are types (classes) of function arguments and returns, where comments may significantly increase the code readability.
 However, just as with the code style, if the company policy is that rich doc blocks and code comments are required, I will surely do them.